 As you already know, a 4th cousin shares great-great-great grandparents with you.
 This means that you can have an awful lot of fourth cousins out there somewhere, and it’s unlikely that you know any of them – most people don’t grow up knowing any fourth cousins personally.

-The average person could have between about 900-1500 cousins.
-Obviously, the exact number of fourth cousins that you actually have depends on how many children your great-grandparents had, how many children their children had, and so-on and so-on.
+The average person could have between about 900-1500 fourth cousins.
+Obviously, the exact number of fourth cousins that you actually have depends on how many children your great-great-great grandparents had, how many children their children had, and so-on and so-on.

-Even so, the average family, having 2-3 children per generation, will grow exponentially, creating a surprising number of descendants fairly quickly.
+Even with the average family having 2-3 children per generation, the family will grow exponentially, creating a surprising number of descendants fairly quickly.

 This whole conversation about 4th cousins has got me thinking about my own family.
 My grandmother on my dad’s side and her siblings have made a concerted effort to keep our family “together”, even though we live spread out all over the whole country.